NomicFoundation/hardhat-website/src/content/docs/learn-more/smart-contract-verification.md

 ## Verifying contracts on different block explorers

-The plugin currently supports Etherscan and Blockscout.
+The plugin currently supports Etherscan, Blockscout, and Sourcify.
 You can use subtasks to verify on each of the block explorers:

 ```bash
 npx hardhat verify etherscan ...
 ```

-They have the same interface, but verify on a different block explorer.
+They have the same interface, but verify on a different service.

-Running `verify` without any subtask will verify on both Etherscan and Blockscout.
+Running `verify` without any subtask will verify on Etherscan, Blockscout, and Sourcify.

 ## Verifying on a block explorer of a different network